Can I Monetize Patents Through Licensing Without Selling Them

 2. Non-Exclusive License

-Advantages Non-Exclusive License:
+Advantages of Non-Exclusive License:

-• There is a chance of earning royalties because the right is shared with other several licensees.
+• There is a chance of earning royalties because the right is shared with several other licensees.

 • Several licensing agreements can be entered.